databrickslabs/overwatch/docs-compose/overwatch_docs/content/GettingStarted/_index.md

 The two DBU contract costs are captured from the Overwatch run config; however, compute costs and dbu to node associations are maintained in the [InstanceDetails]({{%relref "DataEngineer/Definitions.md"%}}/#instancedetails) table.
-**IMPORTANT** This table is automatically created in the target database upon first initialization. **DO NOT** try to manually create the target database outside of Overwatch as that will lead to database validation errors.
+**IMPORTANT** This table is automatically created in the target database upon first initialization of the pipeline.
+**DO NOT** try to manually create the target database outside of Overwatch as that will lead to database validation errors.

-**To customize costs** using this table run the [first initialization](#initializing-the-environment) as detailed above.
+**To customize costs** using this table run the [first initialization](#initializing-the-environment) as detailed above including the pipeline initialization (e.g Bronze(workspace) - DO NOT call the .run function yet).
-Note that each subsequent workspace on which you execute Overwatch and reference the same etlDataPathPrefix, the default costs by node will be appended to instanceDetails table if no data is present for that organization_id (i.e. workspace).
+Note that each subsequent workspace referencing the same etlDataPathPrefix on which you execute Overwatch, the default costs by node will be appended to instanceDetails table if no data is present for that organization_id (i.e. workspace).
 If you would like to customize compute costs for all workspaces,
 export the instanceDetails dataset to external editor (after first init), add the required metrics mentioned above for each workspace, and overwrite the target table with the customized cost information.
+Note that the instanceDetails object in the consumer database is just a view so you must edit/overwrite the table in the ETL database.
+The view will automatically be recreated upon first pipeline run.

 {{< rawhtml >}}
 <a href="https://drive.google.com/file/d/1tj0GV-vX1Ka9cRcJpJSwkQx6bbpueSwl/view?usp=sharing" target="_blank">AWS Example</a>